How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 Secondly, injuries and wounds in these people heal much faster.

-Thirdly, patients with psoriasis do not have impotence, they have a very high intelligence.
+Thirdly, patients with psoriasis do not have impotence; they have very high intelligence.

-Fourthly, they are not afraid of radiation and ultraviolet light.
+Fourthly, they are not afraid of radiation and ultraviolet radiation.

-And the brightest personality on this list JOSEPH STALIN ...
-A man about whom the whole world knows, but few knew about his illness.
+And the brightest personality on this list JOSEPH STALIN .
+A man whom the whole world knows about, but few knew about his illness.

-The man who was the richest in his time, with a fortune of a billion dollars.
-His name has become a household name - JOHN ROCKEFELLER ...
-With a huge fortune, he could not be cured of psoriasis.
-Desperate, he announced that he would pay an impressive sum to the one who found a panacea and cured him.
-But until now, the prize remains unclaimed.
+A man, the richest of his time, with a fortune of a billion dollars.
+His name has become a household name - JOHN ROCKEFELLER .
+Having a huge fortune, he could not cure psoriasis.
+Reaching despair, he announced that he would pay a significant sum to anyone who would find a panacea and cure him.
+But so far the prize remains unclaimed.

-WINSTON CHURCHILL - a political intrigue and one of the most powerful world leaders, exhausted by the disease, said that he would erect a golden monument to the one who will come up with a method of treating psoriasis.
+WINSTON CHURCHILL - a political intriguer and one of the most powerful world figures, exhausted by the disease, said that he would erect a golden monument to the one who comes up with a method of treating psoriasis.
 There is still no monument.

-Ironically, or some other providence, he suffered from psoriasis and NIKOLAY EZHOV - People's Commissar of Internal Affairs of the USSR and Stalin's chief assistant.
+Ironically, or by some other providence, I also suffered from psoriasis.
+NIKOLAI EZHOV - People's Commissar of the USSR Internal Affairs and Stalin's main assistant.

-Among our contemporaries there are many stars of show business, patients with psoriasis, which once again proves the version of V. Shilov.
-Hollywood star Cameron Diaz, Ukrainian singer Tina Karol, Britney Spears, Kim Kardashian - they are all sick, but this fact does not interfere with their stellar career.
+Among our contemporaries there are many show business stars who suffer from psoriasis, which once again proves V. Shilov’s version.
+Hollywood star Cameron Diaz, Ukrainian singer Tina Karol, Britney Spears, Kim Kardashian - they are all sick, but this fact does not interfere with their stellar careers.

-The list goes on, but these names are enough to understand that psoriasis is not a sentence, psoriasis is a reality with which you need to learn to live and reach heights!
-And a monument of pure gold in Great Britain, maybe someday, will appear ...
+The list goes on, but these names are enough to understand that psoriasis is not a death sentence, psoriasis is a given that you need to learn to live with and achieve heights!
+And maybe someday a monument made of pure gold will appear in Great Britain...

 Video - Psoriasis treatment at home

 Psoriasis is a chronic non-infectious skin disease that affects the epidermis and is accompanied by the appearance of red, pink, purple spots on the skin, palpable.
-At the moment, psoriasis is one of the most studied diseases by physicians, as it has a large list of causes and entails a large number of disorders in the human body.
+At the moment, psoriasis is one of the diseases most studied by doctors, as it has a large list of causes and entails a large number of disorders in the human body.

 Photo: Psoriasis on the face

 The causes of psoriasis are not clearly defined.
-For three centuries, scientists have been trying to identify the main cause of the development of the disease, confirming several versions.
-The main prerequisites for the appearance of the disease are divided into two groups:
+For three centuries, scientists have been trying to identify the main cause of the disease, confirming several versions.
+The main prerequisites for the occurrence of the disease are divided into two groups:

 • violation of cell division;